edisoniver/pnl-tracker/README.md

 - [] Basic PNL calculation.
 - [] Async / AJAX for real time updates for PNL, crypto prices and tickers.
 - [] Create a Flask web app for a GUI.
+- [] Read more up on WebSockets and JavaScript

 **Optional**